Vinz1911/xcrsf/README.md

 # XpressCRSF
 **XpressCRSF** is a fast and lightweight `CRSF (Crossfire)` protocol parser for ExpressLRS receivers on Raspberry Pi.
 It operates at the default baud rate of 420,000, using the termios library for efficient serial communication.
-XpressCRSF enables real-time parsing of telemetry and control data on Raspberry Pi devices.
+XpressCRSF enables real-time parsing of telemetry and control data on Raspberry Pi.

 ## License:
 [![License](https://img.shields.io/badge/License-MIT-blue.svg?longCache=true&style=flat)](https://github.com/Vinz1911/xcrsf/blob/master/LICENSE)